Matt Yingst has been the Head Coach of Lebanon Valley's women's ice hockey team since the 2017-18 season.

 In 2022-23, Yingst guided Lebanon Valley to a team-record 12 wins and an appearance in the UCHC Quarterfinal.
 Katrina Strauts was named the UCHC Rookie of the Year and selected to the All-Rookie Team while also receiving All-MAC First Team honors.
 Additionally, Shelby Guinard earned All-MAC Second Team recognition, and Ionna Christou was listed as an All-MAC Honorable Mention.

-During the 2021-22 season, Yingst led the Dutchmen to eight wins and the program's first postseason berth into the UCHC Tournament.
+During the 2021-22 season, Yingst led the Dutchmen to eight wins and the program's first postseason berth in the UCHC Tournament.
 Abby Radcliffe and Erin Yorke each earned a spot on the All-MAC team, while Olivia Cindrich was named the MAC Women's Ice Hockey Senior Scholar-Athlete.
-During the season Shelby Guinard earned MAC Defensive Player of the Week honors and Olivia Magneson was tabbed UCHC Goaltender of the Week.
+During the season, Shelby Guinard earned MAC Defensive Player of the Week honors, and Olivia Magneson was tabbed UCHC Goaltender of the Week.

 In 2019-20, Yingst led LVC to five wins.
 He coached Jill Moffatt to a stellar senior season to cap off a record-setting career.
 Moffatt was the UCHC Goaltender and Defensive Player of the Year as well as the MAC Defensive Player of the Year and a First Team selection.
 Moffatt finished her career under Yingst with 4,444 saves, the most all-time in NCAA women's ice hockey history.
 She also recently signed with Bjorkloven, a professional club in Sweden.